borgyin/starter-hugo-portfolio-theme/content/about/about.md

 ## **Biography**

-Mr. Yin was born in 1997.
-He received the B.Eng. and M.Eng. degree from South China University of Technology (SCUT), Guangzhou, China, in 2019 and 2022, respectively.
-He is currently pursuing a Ph.D. degree in the department of information technology at Ghent University.
+Mr. Yin (Member, IEEE) was born in Hunan Province, China, in 1996.
+He received the B.Eng. in information engineering and M.Eng. degrees in information and communication engineering from South China University of Technology, Guangzhou, China, in 2019 and 2022, respectively.
+He is currently pursuing a Ph.D. degree with the Department of Information Technology at Ghent University, Belgium.

 My research interests include wireless communications, machine learning, and convex optimization.